colinta/teacup/README.md

   )
 ```

-Other handlers are defined in `z_handlers.rb`.
-Another useful one is the
+[Other built-in handlers][other-handlers] are defined in `z_handlers.rb`.
-ability to make view the same size as its parent, and located at the origin.
+Another useful one is the ability to make view the same size as its parent, and
+located at the origin.

 ```ruby
 style :container,